rbasniak/rbk-api-modules/README.md

 ```
 The parameters for this method are the following:

-* assembliesForServices: array of `Assembly` objects containing services to be registered in the dependency injection container.
+* `assembliesForServices`: array of `Assembly` objects containing services to be registered in the dependency injection container.
-* assembliesForAutoMapper: array of `Assembly` objects containing `AutoMapper` configuration files to be registered.
+* `assembliesForAutoMapper`: array of `Assembly` objects containing `AutoMapper` configuration files to be registered.
-* applicationName: application name (to be shown in the swagger page)
+* `applicationName`: application name (to be shown in the swagger page)
-* version: API version (to be shown in the swagger page).
+* `version`: API version (to be shown in the swagger page).
-* xmlPath: disk path to the swagger xml file.
+* `xmlPath`: disk path to the swagger xml file.
-* isProduction: a boolean indicating whether the API is running in the `production` or `development` model.
+* `isProduction`: a boolean indicating whether the API is running in the `production` or `development` model.

 By using this configuration method the following services will be setup in the API:

-* Cross Site Scripting Protection: based on the implementation in `https://www.loginradius.com/engineering/blog/anti-xss-middleware-asp-core/`.
 * HttpContextAccessor
 * AutoMapper
 * Swagger UI